 How Much Does Wisdom Tooth Extraction Cost?

 The total cost of wisdom tooth extraction is based on a number of factors, including how many wisdom teeth are being extracted, the complexity of the procedure, the experience of the oral surgeon, and other components.
 If general anesthesia or other sedation dentistry techniques are utilized during the procedure, this will also have an effect on the overall price.
-The website Angie’s List cites general estimates of wisdom teeth extraction (using only a local anesthetic and no general anesthesia) as between $75 to $200 for one tooth, and between $300 to $800 for all wisdom teeth.
-It is important to note that this is a general national average price and may not be reflective of the price range here at our practice.
+Additionally, the type of extraction necessary is an important cost component—there are five different types, ranging from simple to difficult.
+Since each patient has unique needs, the best way to determine the price of wisdom teeth extraction is to have an oral examination with x-rays so that our doctor can see what will be necessary for the procedure.